Updated on April 1st, 2025 by Felix Martinez

 Dynex’s portfolio is structured to be widely diversified across residential and commercial agency securities.
 This diversified approach creates an attractive risk-to-reward balance that has benefited the company for many years.
 Over time, the mix of CMBS and RMBS investments has reduced the negative impacts of prepayments on portfolio returns.
 Furthermore, agency CMBS acts as a cushion in the event of unexpected volatility in interest rates.

 Finally, the high-quality CMBS IO are selected for shorter duration and higher yield, with the intended impact of limiting portfolio volatility.
-A significant portion of Dynex’s Agency 30-year RMBS fixed rate portfolio has prepayment protection via limits on incentives to refinance.
+A significant portion of Dynex’s Agency 30-year RMBS fixed-rate portfolio has prepayment protection via limits on incentives to refinance.

-Management anticipates opportunistically increasing leverage in the high-quality asset portfolio while avoiding credit sensitive assets that are leveraged with short term financing.
-As a result, the company enjoys a highly flexible portfolio that frees management to rapidly pivot to other attractive opportunities as markets remain volatile.
+Management anticipates opportunistically increasing leverage in the high-quality asset portfolio while avoiding credit-sensitive assets that are leveraged with short-term financing.
+As a result, the company enjoys a highly flexible portfolio that frees management to pivot rapidly to other attractive opportunities as markets remain volatile.

 Growth Prospects